Nothing eases everyday pains, strains, aches, and bruises like cold and heat. But which conditions respond to heat therapy and which to cold therapy?

-Strained muscles, achilles tendinitis, tennis elbow (I got mine from a day of tossing cordwood off a wood-splitting machine), big bruises, bumps on the head—I’ve known ‘em all.
+Strained muscles, Achilles tendinitis, tennis elbow (I got mine from a day of tossing cordwood off a wood-splitting machine), big bruises, bumps on the head—I’ve known ‘em all.
 Advancing age has brought painful arthritis in knees, neck, back, elbows, wrists, thumbs, and fingers.

 But when do you use heat and when to you use cold?
 Let’s review which is best—and learn how to make an easy cold pack and heat pack, too.

-Cold Therapy: When to Ice
+When to Ice (Cold Therapy)

 Use cold to treat an acute injury with swelling—sprains, bumps, bruises, tendinitis.
-Cold numbs the nerves and constricts the blood vessels, reducing swelling and tissue breakdown, and easing pain.
+Cold numbs the nerves and constricts the blood vessels, reducing swelling and tissue breakdown and easing pain.
 (It also works for temporarily reducing under-eye puffiness.)

 Get more natural remedies for bruises.

 In winter, I’ve stuffed a plastic bag with snow.
 I’ve also frozen water in a paper cup, torn back the top of the cup, and massaged the injured part with the ice.
-Slow, circular massaging movements help prevent frostbite that can occur from continuous application.
+Slow, circular massaging movements help to prevent frostbite that can occur from continuous application.

-You can make your own reusable cold packs in a jiffy: Just fill a long 100-percent cotton sock with rice, small beans, flax seed, dried corn kernels, or other hard seed or grain produce, leaving enough space to tie a knot.
+You can make your own reusable cold packs in a jiffy: Just fill a long, 100 percent cotton sock with rice, small beans, flax seed, dried corn kernels, or other hard seed or grain produce, leaving enough space to tie a knot.
 Keep a couple on hand in the freezer.

 Endurance athletes sometimes hasten recovery by immersing their entire bodies in an ice bath.

-Heat Therapy: When to Use a Heat Pack
+When to Use Heat Therapy

 Don’t use heat (or provide it to someone else) on open/recent wounds or swollen areas.
 Before treating with heat, consult a health professional if you have a skin condition, diabetes, heart disease, high blood pressure, or a vascular disease.